H.R. 5341: LOCAL Foods Act of 2025

 5

-The Secretary of Agriculture is given authority under the amendment to determine the standards for "specific identification" when an agent is utilized, making USDA rulemaking central to how 21 U.S.C.
-623(a) would work in practice.
+The bill leaves the Secretary of Agriculture to determine the standards for "specific identification" when an agent is used, making USDA rulemaking central to how the exemption works in practice.

 Who benefits from H.R.
 5341?

-Processors working with owners or their designated agents could see clearer federal rules for partial-ownership animals, especially because the bill expressly covers slaughter, preparation, and transportation in commerce.
+Processors and butchers working as designated agents for owners get clearer federal rules for partial-ownership animals, since the bill expressly covers slaughter, preparation, and transportation in commerce.

 Who is affected by H.R.
 5341?